nataliecardot/100-days-of-code/r1-log.md

 ### R1D57

 **Today's Progress:**
 Learned about and practiced using branching and merging in Git using the command line.

+### R1D58

+**Today's Progress:**
+Learned about modifying Git commits with git commit --amend, reverting commits (inverting them) with git revert, and referencing commits relative to one another with ancestry references.

+### R1D59

+**Today's Progress:**
+Learned more about referencing Git commits relative to one another with ancestry references, started a lesson on remote repositories, and changed some images and the navbar on my portfolio site.